sbadillo/public.saer/README.md

 # public.saer

-I am publishing here advances on SAER project.
-By uploading only the rendered notebook.

-        -Sergio B.
+Advances on the Solar Aesthetic Energy Roof Experiment.